camerawr528/CV/README.md

-Curriculum Vitae Initial Commit
+Curriculum Vitae Project

-The following is an initial commit of a cv.
+This website is a cirriculum vitae project that I am doing to help me better understand css, html and eventually javascript.